-Doug has been a freelance photographer for 12 years.
-He has photographed for four newspapers, interned at the Maine Media Workshops, studied with documentary journalist Thatcher Cook, taught various film and digital photography classes on the grounds of UC Berkeley, earned a photography degree from the University of South Florida and has imagery in public and private collections throughout the United States.
+Doug has been a freelance photographer for 18 years.
+He has photographed for four newspapers, interned at the Maine Media Workshops, taught film and digital photography classes on the grounds of UC Berkeley, earned an art degree from the University of South Florida and has imagery in public and private collections around the United States.
+He has also volunteered as a photographer with the American Red Cross.

 A pair of young dancers of the Alameda Civic Ballet practice in the academy one week prior to their performance at the "United We Dance" event in downtown Alameda, California.
 The event, hosted by ACB, brought ten varied dance troupes from throughout San Francisco Bay together, which included Polynesian, Cambodian, Hawaiian, Appalachian, Peruvian, Bolivian and Chinese dance styles.